 Your game plan for big revenue and engagement from prep football

 Kick off your own turnkey high school football contests that convert local sports fans into lucrative repeat visitors.
-At this customer webinar, Doug Green, product manager for TownNews, will show how GamesPerform from TownNews gives you everything you need to launch hyper-engaging sports challenges that grab your audience’s attention, and keep them coming back.
+At this customer webinar, Doug Green, product manager for TownNews, showed how GamesPerform from TownNews gives you everything you need to launch hyper-engaging sports challenges that grab your audience’s attention, and keep them coming back.

 Learn how to: